Thiago Seyboth Wild: Style of play

 Seyboth Wild's is a clay-court specialist, and he excels with his down-the-line forehand shot.
 His favorite tournament is the French Open.
 Growing up, he admired Rafael Nadal and strives to emulate Nadal's energy and intensity on the court.

 Personal life

 Seyboth Wild currently resides in Buenos Aires, Argentina.
 He is an avid football fan, having supported Grêmio since his youth.
-His favourite player is defender and current team captain Pedro Geromel.
+His favourite player is defender and former team captain Pedro Geromel.

 In September 2021, it was revealed that Seyboth Wild was being investigated by Brazilian Civil Police of Rio de Janeiro State for physical and emotional abuse towards ex-girlfriend Thayane Lima, for which he received a restraining order.
 Seyboth Wild has since denied the charges, and has launched a defamation and extortion attempt lawsuit.
 Two lawsuits investigating the allegations of domestic and psychological violence and moral damage were filed in April 2023, with the government indicting Wild.
 A third investigation is currently in progress and runs in secrecy of Justice.